Wichita Bail Bonds Blog

 skipping court what happens

-• Can they hold a job or are they constantly going from one job to the next?
+• Can they hold a job?
+Are they stable with employment, or do they move from one job to the next?

-• Do they have a drug or serious drinking problem?
+• Do they have a drug or alcohol problem?
+Substance abuse issues can impact their ability to make good decisions.

 Pinterest